 With the current Hilton Honors status challenge program, you’ll automatically be matched to Gold for a period of 90 days, and then you can maintain status based on how many nights you stay in a 90 day period:

-- Stay seven nights within your 90 day trial period and you’ll keep Gold status through March 31, 2024
+- Stay eight nights within your 90 day trial period and you’ll keep Gold status through March 31, 2025

 How to request a Hilton Honors status challenge